 What I've learnt has substantially changed the way I write code.
 In my first years as a programmer I tried to avoid mistakes, but I hadn't made enough of them yet to discover the best ways to prevent them.
 Now I know better.
 I know there are some things that bring you into trouble very quickly.
 Other things will silently wait for the worst moment - maybe months or years later, to come to the surface in the form of even more original problems.
 Disorganized code, uninitialized variables, pointer arithmetics, implicit casts, syntactic overloading, inheritance in which functions hide other functions, too complex expressions, unclear function or class semantics... the list of things which you'd better avoid in the first place has become rather long during the years.

 There are already many C++ blogs, often written by people who know much more about software and C++ than I'll ever do.
-But I think something is gained from my addition – those great blogs are still there anyway (I link to a few of them in my blog list), and my contribution may add some practical aspects which I feel may be useful and accessible, especially for novice programmers.
+I hope my contribution will add some practical aspects which I feel may be useful, especially for novice programmers.

 We write software to change the world, because programs are run to change something.
 Their lines will be spelled tomorrow with effects that we cannot fully foresee.
 We rise waves which will go a long way until they reach a far away shore - one which our eyes may never see.

 Let’s take a dive.
 Welcome to The Deep Blue C++!